sroccaserra/renoise-8-bit-sample-loader/README.md

 Requirements: have docker installed, and having built the docker image.
 Run `make build` to build the docker image.

+Since I got tired of editing / reloading the tools in Renoise / running the tools in Renoise to see the result, I wrote automated tests to have faster feedback while working.

 Run the tests:

 ```
 $ make test
 ```

+Note: the tests use [Busted](https://olivinelabs.com/busted/).

 ## References